 “There are several factors apart from the luck for being a good trainer and Head Coach of any sport.
 Sacrifice, dynamism, responsibility, creativity, enthusiasm and leadership have to be joined by the knowledge and experience acquired across the years.”

 That’s all good.
 I doubt there would be too much argument.
 Here’s where he goes off the rails, though:

 “But to be the best, you must possess other benedictions.
 First you must rely on a good program of development, besides high-level athletes with exceptional capacities that they should compare with those of their adversaries, and finally that these players and your staff, believe in the work that is carried out.”

 I’m sorry.
 He lost me there.
 Luck and “benedictions” have nothing to do with whether someone is a great coach.

-To my mind, great coaching is about getting the absolute most out of what you have.
+To my mind, akin to something John Wooden said, great coaching is about getting the absolute most out of what you have.
 That means players, assistant coaches, facilities, equipment, administrative support, etc. There is always the tendency to think in terms of coaching from an on-the-court perspective.
 Anyone with experience, though, will tell you true excellence as a team coach is at least as reliant on the off-the-court stuff.
 Moreover, it’s all inter-related.

 Great players do not make great coaches, just winning ones